 In a real plane cockpit not every rotary knob is an encoder.
 Often it's a mechanical knob geared with instrument card or needle (which itself can have absolute rotary sensors on the other side).
 Incremental rotary encoders are used mostly in radio equipment displays and autopilot.Here are the examples of typical controls for which you can use encoders in your cockpit, including instrument card knobs:

 Depending on usage in your cockpit it can be just a single encoder or dual (coaxial) encoder, or encoder with built-in push-button, so that you can switch modes to control different parameters with a single encoder.

-Rotary encoder has two output terminals (A,B) and one "common" C. Each output is cyclically connecting to the "common" terminal when the shaft is rotated, and the encoder generates the shifted sequence of On/Off signals on its two outputs.
+Rotary encoder has two output terminals (A,B) and one "common" C. Each output is cyclically connecting to the "common" terminal when the shaft is rotated, and the encoder generates a shifted sequence of On/Off signals on its two outputs.

 This code sequence can be processed by the controller (or hardware circuit) as direction and velocity.
 Commonly, in relation to the simulator, we need to get the moment of status change and its direction.